Meet UW’s Molecular Engineers!

 Liwen graduated with a BE in Polymer Materials and Engineering from the Beijing University of Chemical Technology (China) and a MS in Polymer Science from the University of Akron.

-Interests: Polymer synthesis and characterization, biomaterials, 3D printing, organic semi-conductors.
+Interests: Organic chemistry, polymer synthesis and characterization, organic semi-conductors.

 Eric Yang graduated from California Polytechnic State University, San Luis Obispo with a major in Biochemistry and minors in Biology and Philosophy.